Aeroseal Helps OSU Dormitory Make the GradeVicki

-Aeroseal has been featured in the press recently for a project it handled at The Ohio State University (OSU).
-Construction was complete on the brand new, high-tech, energy-efficient William Hall dormitory, and preparations were underway for it’s grand opening in just a few weeks.
-Unfortunately, much to their surprise, school administrators were shocked to hear that the new building’s ventilation system FAILED to pass crucial pressure tests needed to meet fire code regulations and targeted LEED requirements.
+The Ohio State University (OSU) had finished construction on its brand new, high-tech, energy-efficient William Hall dormitory.
+Preparations were underway for it’s grand opening in just a few weeks.
+Then, much to everyone’s surprise, school administrators learned the new building’s ventilation system FAILED to pass crucial pressure tests needed to meet fire code regulations and targeted LEED requirements.

 - Property Owners: Ohio State University

 - Goal: Eliminate leaks in 19 ventilation shafts; pass fire code specifications; receive LEED Silver certification

 - Results: All shafts sealed in less than two weeks

 The building’s ventilation system consisted of 19 individual exhaust shafts, each made up of three layers of fire-rated drywall.
 Pressure testing revealed that EVERY one of those shafts was leaking.

 Traditional sealing methods would have required accessing the entire length of each shaft.
 This would involve tearing down most, if not all, of the building’s newly constructed walls to manually locate and seal each leak.
 Once sealing was accomplished – the walls would then need to be rebuilt.
 This would put the project several weeks behind schedule and add hundreds of thousands of dollars to the budget.